 Gerontology Ph.D.
 (Dual-Major)

 The Doctor of Philosophy (dual-major) option in Gerontology at North Dakota State University provides you with three unique opportunities to study and conduct research in this growing and exciting field.
 At NDSU you can combine your studies in Gerontology with a Ph.D. in Developmental Science, Exercise Science and Nutrition or Occupational and Adult Education.
-Sample Plans of Study for each option can be found at:

 The mission of the Gerontology Ph.D. (dual-major) is to promote aging-related research and education at North Dakota State University that uses a discipline based perspective that serves to enhance the length and quality of life.

 Back Row: Greg Sanders, Sherri Stastny, Claudette Peterson, Heather Fuller